When do I need an after market ignition system?

 Chrysler had a great ignition module that saturated the heck out of the coil causing a big spark.
 A neat, inexpensive trick to do back in the day was to use a Chrysler module on your Ford engine.
 It really woke-up the spark.
 It's a cheap & easy swap because all a module needs is a signal from the magnetic pickup, and Ford, GM, Chrysler, and even the vast majority of the aftermarket distributors, all use magnetic pickups.

-I can't tell you how many people say you can't run an HEI distributor an a high performance engine because they "sputter" after 6,000 RPM.
-Say that to our old Super Gasser that ran 9.90's all day long and went through the lights at almost 8,000 RPM without a glitch.
-After far too many glitches, sputters and high RPM oddities, I took the MSD 7AL2 box, billet distributor and funky coil that we had on it and tossed them into the trash because I got sick and tired of them causing all of the strange things they were causing and dropping cylinders when the car came-off the trans brake at 5,000 RPM. keep in mind, for those who don't believe an HEI can't handle high RPMs and more serious engines... it's the same type of magnetic pick-up that's inside the highest-end aftermarket distributors, and the 4 pin module inside is the very same one that some of the high dollar ignition brands used in their billet "race" distributors.
-I had all kinds of people come-up and say to me; "Hey, you can't run an HEI distributor in an engine like that at those RPM's.", as they just watched the car go down the track without a glitch.
+And as far as Chevy HEI distributors go, I can't tell you how many people say you can't run an HEI distributor on a high performance engine because they "sputter" after 6,000 RPM.
+Say that to our old Super Gasser that ran 9.60's all day long and went through the lights at 8,000 RPM without a glitch.
+After far too many glitches, sputters and high RPM oddities, I took the MSD 7AL2 box, billet distributor and funky coil that we had on it and tossed them into the trash because I got sick and tired of them causing all of the strange things they were causing and dropping cylinders when the car came-off the trans brake at 5,000 RPM.

-I've built all kinds of street cars that ran 10s, 11s and 12s, and race cars that ran in the 9s using HEI distributors and stock Ford distributors using Chrysler modules, and when you hear one of those engines wound upwards of 7,000 - 8,000 RPM without a sputter, you'll be a believer.
-As the old saying goes... "simplicity is bliss".
+I've built all kinds of street cars that ran 10s, 11s and 12s, and race cars that ran well into the 9s running HEI distributors and stock Ford distributors using Chrysler modules, and when you hear one of those engines wound upwards of 7,000 - 8,000 RPM without a sputter, you'll be a believer.
+As the old saying goes... "simplicity is bliss" :-)